St Peter's Church, Tartu

 St Peter's Church (Tartu Peetri kirik, Petrikirche) is a 19th-century church of the Estonian Evangelical Lutheran Church located in Tartu, Estonia.

 St Peter's Parish

 The parish separated from St Mary's parish on 27 October 1869.
-The congregation used St. John's Church, Tartu until the new church was built.
+The congregation used St. John's Church until the new church was built.

 Church building

 The cornerstone of St Peter's Church was laid on 31 May 1883.
 The Neo-Gothic church was built between 1883 and 1884 on a design by architect Viktor Schröter.
 It was consecrated on 16 September 1884, and finally completed in 1903, when the church's western tower was completed, a design by Georg Hellat.
 The cost of building the church was 110,000 rubles, and most of the money was raised through donations.

 Interior

 The interior of the church is also predominantly Neo-Gothic.
-The interior features a remarkable altarpiece dating from 1900, the work of Gustav Beermann; an altar painting titled "The Calling Christ" dating from 1897, the work of Johann Köler; and an organ with 22 pipes which was made in 1891 by Wilhelm Müllverstedt.
+The interior features a remarkable altarpiece dating from 1900, the work of Gustav Beermann; an altar painting titled Kutsuv Kristus (The Calling Christ) dating from 1897, the work of Johann Köler; the paintings Ketsemani aed (The Garden of Gethsemane) and Colgata (Calvary) for the wing decorations of the altar dating from 1925, the work of Arnold Vihvelin; and an organ with 22 pipes made in 1891 by Wilhelm Müllverstedt.